top of page

 Entry Fee and Limit: $15 USD per entry.
 You may submit as many entries as you'd like.
 Each entry requires its own entry fee.

 Winners: Winners will be announced at the Celebration of Words as soon as possible after the contest deadline.
-Please subscribe to our email list to be the first to hear the results.
+Please sign up for our email list to be the first to hear the results.
 You may view previous winners here.

-Did you know that if you refer someone who submits a winning entry, then you will also win $50 USD?
+Did you know that if you refer someone who submits a winning entry, you will also win $10 USD?
 So please share this contest with any friends, colleagues, or neighbors who might be interested.

 Not ready to write yet?
 Sign up for our email list to gain writing tips and inspiration approximately twice a month: